 Choosing to pursue drug and alcohol recovery is one of the most important decisions you can make in life.
 Before opting to do so, however, you must answer some questions to ensure that you are getting the type of treatment that is best suited for your needs.
 One of the biggest questions you will face is whether outpatient or inpatient treatment is the best choice for you.

-The answer isn’t straightforward because the selection of inpatient or outpatient treatment depends upon your particular needs.
+The answer isn’t straightforward because the selection of inpatient treatment or an intensive outpatient program (IOP) depends upon your particular needs.
 Every individual entering into a treatment environment has different needs, for instance, as well as different relationships and different mental health problems that may compound addictive behaviors.
 Personality can also play a large part in the type of treatment environment that will be the most effective.
 Let’s take a deeper look at the differences between some of the most well-known treatment settings like True Life Center, and look at some alternatives.